adelaidepillois/hackathon/README.md

 - [Next.js Subscription Payments Starter](https://github.com/vercel/nextjs-subscription-payments)
 - [Cookie-based Auth and the Next.js 13 App Router (free course)](https://youtube.com/playlist?list=PL5S4mPUpp4OtMhpnp93EFSo42iQ40XjbF)
 - [Supabase Auth and the Next.js App Router](https://github.com/supabase/supabase/tree/master/examples/auth/nextjs)

+- ## Inspiration
+Facing growing infobesity and the rapid spread of misinformation (fake news), we identified a lack of interactive learning tools to develop critical thinking among citizens, particularly young adults.
+Media and Information Literacy (MIL) education is often too theoretical.
+We wanted to create a platform that makes fact-checking and the recognition of cognitive biases as fast and addictive as using social media, drawing inspiration from popular gaming mechanics.

+## What it does

+The Detector is a gamified web platform designed to transform the user into a Critical Agent.
+The application provides practical challenges based on real or misleading information.

+The game relies on two main formats:

+The Fake Detector: A fast information sorting game inspired by Tinder-swipe where the user judges headlines, images, or quotes as True or False and receives immediate feedback explaining the techniques of disinformation.

+The Newsfeed Simulation: A pressure test where the user must judge the reliability of a rapid information stream to learn how to handle urgency and the Availability Bias.

+Users earn XP to unlock Labels (e.g., from "Digital Novice" to "Master Fact-Checker").
+The progression is designed in tiers: each new level focuses on specific scientific cognitive biases.
+The higher the level and the more the user progresses, the more complex biases the challenges integrate to identify and decode.
+Users can also consult a detailed Codex that expands as they discover these new biases.

+## How we built it

+We chose a modern and high-performance stack to ensure speed and scalability:

+Frontend: Next.js (React) for structure and server-side rendering (SSR/SSG), ensuring excellent performance and SEO for educational content.

+Design: Tailwind CSS for rapid development of the user interface, creating a modern theme with reusable components, which allowed us to stick to the design mockups.

+Database and Backend: Supabase (utilized primarily for implementing a leaderboard functionality.
+All other user data, such as game progress and profiles, is managed via localStorage for the MVP, with a structure ready for full user authentication and comprehensive profile management if the project scales).

+The architecture is based on reusable components (Atomic Design) to easily integrate the different game formats (Swipe, Simulation) with centralized scoring logic.

+## Challenges we ran into

+Designing Local Progression Logic: Given the initial choice not to use a database for the MVP, implementing robust user profile management (XP, level, pseudo) via localStorage required a disciplined approach within the Svelte Store to ensure data was saved correctly without being corrupted with each session.

+Content Variety: Designing advanced level questions, where verification requires nuance (distinguishing correlation from causation, identifying plausible satire), was a significant editorial challenge.

+## Accomplishments that we're proud of

+The Educational Feedback: Every answer (correct or incorrect) is immediately followed by a concise explanation and the Key Concept of verification.
+This ensures the game remains first and foremost a learning tool.

+Social Features: Add Leaderboards to compare scores with other users and enhance the gamified aspect.

+Accessibility and UX: Considering accessibility from the design stage makes the application usable by a wider audience.

+## What we learned

+We learned the crucial importance of defining the data contract early on, even when using localStorage.
+Clearly defining the schemas (userData, gameCards) allowed the UI and Gameplay developers to work in parallel effectively.
+From a technical standpoint, we mastered the integration of complex animations and local state management within the React/Next.js ecosystem.

+## What's next for Le Détecteur/ The Detector

+Full Migration to Supabase: Implement real authentication, allowing users to save their progress on any device.

+New Game Formats: Develop and integrate the other planned formats, such as "The Expert's Eye" (visual manipulation detection) and "The Tribunal of Ideas" (analysis of logical fallacies).

+Dynamic Content: Create an administrator interface for adding and managing new game cards dynamically via Supabase.